-This measure is described in Chapter 9, Vegetation and Wetland Resources, Section 9.5, Impact Analysis and Mitigation Measures.

-Mitigation Measure VEG-3.2: Compensate for Temporary and Permanent Impacts on State- or Federally Protected Wetlands effect on western spadefoot as compared to the No Project Alternative.
-Construction of Alternative 1 or 3 would result in effects on western spadefoot from removal of potential habitat and loss of individuals.
-Operation of Alternative 1 or 3 would result in effects on western spadefoot because exotic invasive species that prey on or compete with western spadefoot could be introduced at recreation areas and individuals could be killed by being struck by the vehicles of personnel or recreationists.
-With implementation of Mitigation Measures WILD-1.2, WILD-1.3, WILD-1.14, WILD-1.15, WILD-1.16, VEG-2.2, and VEG-3.2, effects would be reduced to no adverse effect.

-Construction and operation effects on western spadefoot would be the same as described above for CEQA.
-Construction and operation of Alternative 1 or 3 would result in a substantial adverse
+Mitigation Measure VEG-3.2: Compensate for Temporary and Permanent Impacts on State- or Federally Protected Wetlands

+Construction of Alternative 1 or 3 would result in the same effects as those described above for CEQA, and the same mitigation measures would be implemented.
+Construction of Alternative 1 or 3 would result in a substantial adverse effect on western spadefoot.
+With implementation of Mitigation Measures WILD-1.2, WILD-1.3, WILD-1.14, VEG-2.2, and VEG-3.2, effects would be reduced to no adverse effect.
+Operation of Alternative 1 or 3 would result in the same effects as those described above for CEQA, and there would be no adverse effect on western spadefoot.